Popular Subject Areas

-- Students must have completed at least 4 semesters of college-level Spanish or the equivalent to be accepted into the program if looking to take courses in Spanish.
+- You must have completed at least 4 semesters of college-level Spanish or the equivalent to be accepted into the program if looking to take any course in Spanish.

-- Students are required to select at least 3 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.
+- You are required to select at least 3 alternate courses in the event of your top choices having a time conflict, course cancellations or registration issues.

-- Students are required to take the course: Spanish Language (Grammar and Communicative Skills) at the beginning of their program before their courses start at the Universidad de Sevilla.
+- You are required to take the course: Spanish Language (Grammar and Communicative Skills) at the beginning of your program before the courses start at the Universidad de Sevilla.
 This course is taught at the ISA Study Center.

 - The transcript from the Universidad de Sevilla will reflect contact hours for each course listed below.
 Please be in touch with your U.S. University regarding credit transfer for this program.

 select allclear all